mjl-/mox/README.md

 The admin can change the password of any account through the admin page, at http://localhost/admin/ by default (leave username empty when logging in).

-The account and admin pages are served on localhost on your mail server.
-To access these from your browser, run
-`ssh -L 8080:localhost:80 you@yourmachine` locally and open http://localhost:8080/[...].
+The account and admin pages are served on localhost for configs created with the quickstart.
+To access these from your browser, run `ssh -L 8080:localhost:80 you@yourmachine` locally and open http://localhost:8080/[...].